zenopelli-cpu/Z-Ant/src/codeGen/README.md

 ## The Algorithm
 The crucial part of the code generation is inside [codeGen_predict.zig](codeGen_predict.zig).

-First, I populate tensorHashMap by calling `try createReadyTensorHashMap(model)`.
+First, in main, I populate tensorHashMap by calling `try createReadyTensorHashMap(model)`.
 In this step, if the shapes are not already present, they are initialized to {1, 1, 1, 1}.

 Next, I create readyGraph with `try createReadyGraph(model)`.
 During this phase, the output shapes of each node are also computed.